TheMrityunjayPathak/SpaceshipTitanicClassification/README.md

 **Data Cleaning**

-- First of all I dropped some unnecessary column from the dataset like Name, PassengerId, Cabin.
+- First of all I dropped some unnecessary columns from the dataset like name, passengerId, cabin.

 - Then I found nan values in age column which I filled with median of age by fillna() method.

-- Then I count the maximum occuring category from VIP, Destination, HomePlanet, CryoSleep column.
+- Then I counted the maximum occuring category for vip, destination, homeplanet and cryosleep column.

 - And used them to fill the nan values present in those columns.

-- After that I transformed Transported column to 'int' DataType.
+- After that I converted transported column to 'int' datatype.

-- Then I dropped all the nan values from RoomService, FoodCourt, ShoppingMall, Spa, VRDeck column.
+- And finally I dropped all the nan values from RoomService, FoodCourt, ShoppingMall, Spa and VRDeck column.

 **Data Visualization**

-- I used countplot() to visualize all the categorical features from the dataset.

 - Number of passengers transported vs not transpoprted to their planets.